ashutoshmjain/gita/src/thought.md

 Scribing `Mahabharata` was one such venture.
 It  was the beginning of written narratives.
 As described in `Adi Parva`, the first episode - `the Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked all-pervading information - `Bramh` (the continuum).
 Not only did he need the primal force within self  -  he must seek permission to open us mortals' access to timeless knowledge.
 He needed to align himself to the continuum before introducing text to a vocal and verbose world.

 Text was the new way - to store manifolds of lore.
-As `Mahabharata`grew into a massive collection of written words, it attracted readers - a natural pull rather than coercion - and also a good reason to learn the written word.
+As `Mahabharata`grew into encyclopedia scale, it attracted readers - a natural pull rather than coercion.
 Challenges invite seekers - Mount Everest always attracts climbers !
 While reading quickly became common, writing would continue to be a specialised task.
-One may argue if we had ample writing skills even today ?
+One may argue if we had ample writing skills even today.
 If we did, why chatGPT got so popular - so quickly !
+Maybe writing always needed another dimension of intelligence !
+I think they understood early that writing must have a soul to hold the readers.
+That soul is unexplained even today - it can be felt but can't be described in words !
+In essence, reading and writing were two sides of the same coin glued together through an unexplained force !
+The idea of `Awahan` was to invoke that force ...

 <div style="padding-left:40px;font-size:0.9em;">

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) remains the Everest to the readers - to date.
 It is the longest poem ever scribed, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
 Even today, it is not uncommon to learn `Sanskrit` to enjoy the original text, as intended.
 There are translations in almost every language for those less keen.
-And then there are all sorts of media - from comics strips to television series.
+And then there is all sorts of media - from comics strips to television series.
 >
 > More than size, the proof of work is in the readership. `Bhagvad Gita` - a part of sixth episode (`Bhishama Parva`) - is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of idea of `Karmyoga`.

 </div>

 Unintended maybe, but size was important to pass the minimum threshold for training text to human brain - a complex neural network evolved over millions of iterations.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious unexplained beyond mortal cognition.
 The language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions.
-But more importantly, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, makes one crave for more; and never forgotten if completed - a permanent layer of foundational web of thoughts (`Sanskaras`) - personal history !
+But more importantly, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, made one crave for more; and never forgotten if completed - a permanent layer of foundational web of thoughts (`Sanskaras`) - a full copy of history !

 And as if technical challenges were trivial - the quest was to determine the righteous !
 As many conflicting views existed as the pair of eyes to look at.
 Who would determine the right path and why should everyone subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
 The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only provide the vessel to carry such information - the knowledge must be impregnated by `Vishnu` himself - one unity, open, decentralized, complete and permissionless, yet unexpressed - the singular underlying truth of the creation (`Srishti` [^srishti]).